We’re for the dreamers, the builders, the professionals, the entrepreneurs, the creatives.

 Regardless, of the type of real estate property transactions you are involved with, a licensed Real Estate Broker will enter the picture at some point.
 This link is to a very short video explaining in simple language the difference between a Real Estate Agent and a Real Estate Broker.

 I hope this article along with the video link provided, gives you a clear and understandable difference between the three types of professionals.
 If you are in the market to buy, sell or rent real estate, contact a Licensed Professional.
-Remember, your Real Estate Professional in Plantation can be your advocate, guide and Best Friend!.
+Remember, your Real Estate Professional can be your advocate, guide and Best Friend!.